thePrintLabs/PressRoom-Docs/export_an_issue/README.md

 # Exporting an Issue

-Exporting Edition is the PressRoom core feature.
-It works by parsing flatplan content items through the PressRoom template system.
+Edition export is the PressRoom core feature.
+It works by parsing the flatplan content items through the PressRoom template system.
 > For more info about PressRoom themes see [Theming](../theming/README.md)

 ![Edit Issue screen](https://ps.w.org/pressroom/assets/screenshot-3.jpg?rev=1214957 "Edit Issue screen")